rozalinekozly/ML_Verification_Tool/README.md

 ### **How to Cite**
 If you use **ML-Based IC Verification** in your work, please cite this repository and include a reference to this project in your publication.

----

-🚀 **Now, this README makes it look like your own project while keeping the relevant technical details!**

-Let me know if you need help modifying it further. 😊